East Side Railroad Tunnel: Operation

 The tunnel had originally opened with full double-tracked mainline.
 Between 1908 and 1934, the tunnel was electrified with a 600 Volt DC overhead single-wire trolley system to accommodate electric passenger trains from Providence to Bristol, Rhode Island and Fall River, Massachusetts.
 All passenger services ceased in 1938.
 For the remainder of the tunnel's service life freight trains, along with the occasional fan trips on chartered passenger trains, utilized the East-Side Tunnel southbound.
 Event passenger services also ran northward to the Narragansett Park horse racing track during the racing season; this service ended in the late 1960s.

 NYNH&H successor Penn Central took control of the East-Side access line in 1969.
 In 1970, PC requested ICC permission to abandon the Bristol Secondary due to low freight demand.
 Conrail inherited the East Side Tunnel from PC in 1976, and further attempts were made to rail-bank the right-of-way.
-The newly independent Providence and Worcester Railroad assumed operation of the line later in 1976; however, the Bristol Secondary was abandoned by the end of that year.
+The newly independent Providence and Worcester Railroad (P&W) assumed operation of the line later in 1976; however, the Bristol Secondary was abandoned by the end of that year.
 The Crook Point Bascule bridge and the East Side Tunnel were subsequently abandoned later that year; the downtown Providence viaduct was demolished when the Northeast Corridor was re-routed to facilitate remodeling of the downtown area in Providence in the early 1980s.

-After 1976, the short mile-long East Providence portion of the line could only be accessed via the East Junction Branch or East Providence Branch.
-Freight would continue to service a scrapyard at Wilkesbarre Pier until the early 2000s; by 2006, this portion had been abandoned by the P&W.
+(The P&W continued to use the East Junction Branch and East Providence Branch to serve a scrapyard at Wilkesbarre Pier until the early 2000s.